5 Remedies for Achilles Heel Tendinitis

 This will gradually reduce the temperature.
 At the same time, it reduces inflammation and takes away the pain.

 Apply pressure on the area around your Achilles heel.
-You should especially do this when you’re going to sleep.
+It’s especially important to do this when you’re

 Make sure to keep your tendon stable.
 It should have better support to avoid any additional tension.